Frequently Asked Questions

-Q: What is the Mission of the Hulstrom Mental Health team?
+Q: What is the Mission of the Hulstrom Social Emotional and Mental Health team?

 Q: What is the role of a School Counselor?

 A: School counselors are licensed educators with a minimum of a master’s degree in school counseling, making them uniquely qualified to address students’ academic, career and social/emotional development needs.
 School counselors do not provide therapy, but use interventions and strategies to help support students.

 Q: What is the role of a School Psychologist?

 A: School psychologists are uniquely qualified members of school teams that support students' abilities to learn and teachers' abilities to teach.
 They apply expertise in mental health, learning, and behavior, to help children and youth succeed academically, socially, behaviorally, and emotionally.
 School Psychologists do not provide therapy, but use interventions and strategies to help support students.

 Q: What is the role of a Social Emotional Learning Specialist?

-Q: What services does the Mental Health team provide?
+Q: What services does the Social Emotional and Mental Health team provide?